I love burgers. My freezer is a gallery. Each patty is a masterpiece, waiting for its turn on the grill.

-Eager to enlighten myself, I consulted a knowledgeable friend in the field of nutrition and sifted through a wealth of online data.
+Eager to get nutrition facts and enlighten myself, I consulted a knowledgeable friend in the field of nutrition and sifted through a wealth of online data.

 Quick Summary

-• Despite the high-fat content, hamburger meat has health benefits such as building cells, boosting the immune system, and increasing hormone production.
+- Despite its high fat, hamburger meat has health benefits.
+It helps build cells, boosts the immune system, and increases hormone production.

 Hamburger meat is usually ground beef, and ground beef is rich in protein.
 3oz of cooked lean ground beef has 21g of protein [1].